flutter/flutter-intellij/CONTRIBUTING.md

   - Expand Defaults and verify that Flutter is present.
   - Click [+] and verify that Flutter is present.

+## Running plugin tests

 In order to run unit tests you need to create a run configuration.
 The easiest way is to copy the one named 'Dart tests' defined for the Dart plugin.
-It can be found in the intellij-community repository under .idea/runConfigurations/Dart_tests.xml but it should already be in the run configuration editor dialog.
+It can be found in the intellij-community repository under `.idea/runConfigurations/Dart_tests.xml` but it should already be in the run configuration editor dialog.
 Name your copy 'Flutter tests' and modify the VM settings, adding '-Dflutter.sdk=/path/to/flutter/sdk'.

 Important!
 In order to be able to run a single test class or test method you need to do the following:

 * Open Run | Edit Configurations, select 'Flutter tests' run configuration, copy its VM Options to clipboard
 * In the same dialog (Run/Debug Configurations) expand Defaults node, find JUnit under it and paste VM Options to the corresponding field
 * Repeat the same with Working directory field - it must point to intellij-community/bin